cfw-guide/dsi.cfw.guide/docs/es_ES/faq.md

 ## ¿Qué pasó con la guía de instalación de hiyaCFW?
 Como hiyaCFW no tiene mucha utilidad y era una parte problemática y confusa para muchos usuarios, fue trasladada a la [wiki de DS-Homebrew](https://wiki.ds-homebrew.com/hiyacfw/installing).
 - Si fuiste referido a la página en cuestión desde otra guía, las instrucciones que estabas siguiendo muy probablemente estaban desactualizadas.
 Se te recomienda seguir esta guía en su lugar, ya que es mantenida y constantemente actualizada por los desarrolladores de estos proyectos.

+## What kind of SD card should I use?
+- You should buy an SD card from a trusted brand
+- A full-size SD card or a microSD card with an adapter will both work
+- Any capacity between 1 GB and 2 TB will work.
+For general usage, 8 GB is enough
+  - Some software, such as hiyaCFW, may experience incrementally longer loading times with larger SD card capacities
+- Speed class 8 or higher is recommended

+## Can I use my DSi SD card on other systems?
+Generally, yes, with two exceptions:
+- hiyaCFW will only work on the system it was set up for
+- Even if you are using nds-bootstrap or a flashcard, friend codes in online NDS games will be reset when attempting to go online using a different console

+## The [Unlaunch page](https://problemkaputt.de/unlaunch.htm) says that version 2.0 is not known to be safe.
+Should I use a previous version instead?
+The Unlaunch page has not been updated since version 2.0 was released, which was over two years ago.
+The vast majority of users experience no issues with this version, so it is considered safe.